CogStack/CogStack-NiFi/docs/deploy/main.md

 ## ⚙️ Installation steps

-Assuming you are the system admin, meaning you have`SUDO` rights.
+Assuming you are the system admin, meaning you have `sudo` rights.
-You can use the script with `SUDO` rights, located at `/scripts/installation_utils/install_docker_and_utils.sh`, it can be used on Debian(10+)/Ubuntu(22.04+)/RedHAT RHEL 8/9 only, run it once and everything should be set up.
+You can use the script located at `scripts/installation_utils/install_docker_and_utils.sh`; it can be used on Debian(10+)/Ubuntu(22.04+)/RedHAT RHEL 8/9 only.
+Run it once and everything should be set up.
+The script resolves its helper files relative to its own location, so it can be run from any directory.

 Execute the following commands in the root directory of the repo:

 1. `git-lfs pull`
-2. (OPTIONAL, if you already have the software in [this section installed](#-software-requirements-linuxmacos))`sudo bash ./scripts/installation_utils/install_docker_and_utils.sh` , and wait for it to finish, it may take a while to get all the packages..
+2. (OPTIONAL, if you already have the software in [this section installed](#-software-requirements-linuxmacos)) `bash ./scripts/installation_utils/install_docker_and_utils.sh`, and wait for it to finish.
+It may take a while to get all the packages, and it will prompt for `sudo` when needed.
 3. `cd deploy`
 4. `make git-update-submodules`
 5. check that docker works correctly : `docker pull hello-world`